tinganho/balanced-storage/README.md

     }
 }
 ```
 The `eventCallbackStore` above is hashmap of a list of callbacks for each event.
 We register new events with the `on` method and unregister them with the `unregister` method.
 We can emit a new event with the `emit` method.
-The property `eventCallbackStore` is a potential leaking resource, because it can hold callbacks on events and a developer might forgot to unregister some of those events when no longer needed.
+The property `eventCallbackStore` is a potential leaking resource storage, because it can hold callbacks on events and a developer might forgot to unregister some of those events when no longer needed.
 Though the essentials here, is the `register` and `unregister` methods.
 Because their role is to register and unregister events.
 This leads us to think, can we somehow require a user who calls `register` always call `unregister`?
 If possible, we would prevent having any memory leaks.
 Let us answer this question later, and begin with annotating them first.
 I propose in this case, the following annotation syntax:
 ```
 [on|off] IDENTIFIER
 ```
 The `on` and `off` is an operator that annotates methods with an toogle identifier.
-So for our `User` model which is an extension of the `EventEmitter`, we go ahead and annotate the method with `on` and `off`.
+So for our `User` model which is an extension of the `EventEmitter` ckass, we go ahead and annotate the method with `on` and `off`.
 ```typescript
 export class User extends EventEmitter {
     on UserChangelTitle